damiclem/PJM/README.md

-# pmj
+# PJM
-Analysis and forecasting of energy cosnumption tracked by PMJ consortium
+Analysis and forecasting of energy cosnumption tracked by PJM consortium